microfox-ai/microfox/packages/slack/docs/functions/getActiveUsersIds.md

-# listUserIdsMap
+# getActiveUsersIds

-The `listUserIdsMap` function retrieves a list of all active users in a Slack workspace and returns an array of objects, where each object contains the ID, name, and email of a user.
+The `getActiveUsersIds` function retrieves a list of all active users in a Slack workspace and returns an array of objects, where each object contains the ID, name, and email of a user.

 ## Parameters